macOS privacy and security settings: Relaxed level

 What for: So you do not get hacked.

 If you use a short or easy-to-guess password, hackers will be able to crack it and gain access to your computer.
 A long and complex password is more secure.
-A strong password complies with the following policies:
+A strong password complies with the following requirements:

 • Is at least 8 characters long;